 A forced marriage is one whereby one or both parties do not consent to marriage but are forced to do so through violence, threats or any form of coercion.
-Schools play an important role in safeguarding children from being forced to marry and will follow local procedure.
+Schools play an important role in safeguarding children from being forced to marry.